20 Ways to Play with a 0-3 Month Old

 If your baby didn’t hear any music consistently enough to recognize it in the womb, choose a few songs to start playing or singing for your baby now.
 Familiar music will stimulate your baby’s mind and can help soothe them.

 Want more ideas for how to play with your newborn?
-Check out Davis and Hall’s book, 1001 Fun Ways to Play.
+Check out Parenting in the First 3 Years.

 Wondering what to do when baby wants to cry instead of play?
 We’ve got all the reasons newborn babies cry!